 Bobbie Sutton (B.P.C.
 BACP, F.P.C).
 Psychotherapist, Counsellor and Supervisor with 25 years of experience working in an N.H.S.
 Trust and private practice

-At times like this, finding a way forward in your life can feel incredibly challenging and difficult.
+At times, finding a way forward in your life can feel like a huge challenge.

 You may be feeling stuck, depressed, defeated, overwhelmed or unsure as to how to manage the issues you are struggling with.

 Working with the support of the right counsellor or psychotherapist can help to bring about the changes you are struggling to make for yourself.
 The experience of speaking with a counsellor or psychotherapist about your difficulties and gaining a better understanding of the causes can often provide a sense of relief as well as empowerment .

-As well as a feeling of renewed optimism, working with a skilled counsellor or psychotherapist offers the opportunity to find strategies for dealing with the struggles and challenges that are currently in your life with a focus on making changes in how you manage your difficulties and better live your life.
+As well as a feeling of renewed optimism, working with a skilled counsellor or psychotherapist can offer an opportunity to find strategies for dealing with the struggles and challenges that are currently in your life, with a focus on making changes in how you manage your difficulties and better live your life.

 I am a professionally trained counsellor, psychotherapist and supervisor with over twenty five years of experience of working as a counsellor and psychotherapist.
 I have worked as the Clinical Director of a counselling service within an NHS trust for over 15 years, both training and supervising a team of counsellors and psychotherapists, as well as working as a counsellor, psychotherapist and supervisor in private practice in Richmond.

-For people who suffer from feelings of anxiety and panic, I can also offer a form of therapy called C.B.T.
-(Cognitive behavioural therapy) which is proven to be effective in treating anxiety and panic disorders.
+For people who suffer from feelings of anxiety and panic, I can also offer a form of therapy called C.B.T. (cognitive behavioural therapy) which is proven to be effective in treating anxiety and panic disorders.
 In working with CBT the psychotherapist offers techniques and strategies which aim to redress habitual and unhelpful patterns of thinking which are often outside one’s awareness.
 This is an aspect of therapy which I am able to integrate into our work, whilst working with the wider issues and challenges in your life.